rplevy/swiss-arrows/README.md

 Non-updating arrows offer an adequately elegant alternative solution for inserting side-action in what would otherwise be a difficult situation.
-As a bonus, the arrow-style macros (including the wand*) do not rely on symbol capture, and therefore are arbitrarily nestable.

-* And the <> does not refer to any sort of binding, and does not act recursively so it is not anaphoric in the usual sense, if at all.
+As a bonus, the arrow-style macros (including the wand-- the <> does not refer to any sort of binding, and does not act recursively so it is not anaphoric in the usual sense, if at all) do not rely on symbol capture, and therefore are arbitrarily nestable.

 ```clojure